Yushu-An/YushuAn-academic/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Familiar with C#, Python and PLC ladder logic
+  - description: Familiar with C#, Python and PLC ladder logic programming language
     icon:
     icon_pack:
     name: Programming Language